zhangbb-john/Image-Enhancement/README.md

 # Image-Enhancement
 Image enhancement based on GAN to improve the robustness of place recognition.
 The project is based on **Tensorflow2** framework.
+The code is modified from [WaterGAN](https://github.com/zhangbb-john/WaterGAN), which is based on **Tensorflow1** framework

 # Comparion
-The proposed method were compared with other methods including:
+This method were compared with other methods including:
 * DCP

 * UDCP